prepare/ChromiumFX/Readme.md

 ChromiumFX is BSD licensed.
 The CEF project is BSD licensed.
 Please visit "about:credits" in a CEF-based application for complete Chromium and third-party licensing information.
 See also cef/LICENSE.txt and cef/README.txt.

+## Changes ##

+### Version 3.2171.1979.5 ###

+* The event handler and event arg classes for the framework callback events moved into their own namespaces.
+If you get errors, add `using Chromium.Event` and/or `using Chromium.Remote.Event` directives.
+* A Sandcastle Help File Builder project was added and the xml documentation comments were improved for the new API reference.